Circular Sock Knitting Machine Society Bylaws

 Section 12.07 Membership Application

-All prospective members shall fill out an application form designed by the Board of Directors.
-Said form shall provide for name of applicant,address, email address and phone.
-Applicants shall by their signatures affirm they have read the Bylaws and accept the Bylaws, procedures, and purposes of the Society as stated in Section 1.02.
-The application shall have an Internet address giving applicants access to Society Bylaws.
+All prospective members must fill out an application form.
+Said form includes applicant’s name, address, email address, and phone number.
+Applicants must affirm they have read and accept the Bylaws, procedures, and purposes of the Society as stated in Section 1.02.
+The application includes a link to the Bylaws.

 Section 12.08 Newsletter

-The newsletter of the Society shall be published on a regular schedule as authorized by the Board of Directors in digital form and distributed to members by email.
-The newsletter may be distributed in hard copy and after one year may be posted online at the discretion of the Publications Committee.
-Members are encouraged to support the newsletter by submitting articles and photographs for publication.
+The newsletter is published on a regular schedule in digital form, as authorized by the Board of Directors.
+Members are notified electronically and can view the newsletter by logging into the CSKMS website to access the member-only content.
+Members are encouraged to support the newsletter by submitting articles and photographs.
 Members are not authorized to share the newsletter with non-members without approval of the Board.

 Section 12.09 Web Site